Liver cancer describes several types of cancer that start in the liver or spread to it from elsewhere in the body.

 - Metabolic syndrome: This set of conditions includes excess belly fat, high blood pressure, high blood sugar and abnormal levels of certain cholesterol types.

 - Inherited disorders: Certain disorders caused by inherited genetic mutations can increase the risk of liver cancer.
 These conditions include alpha-1 antitrypsin deficiency, porphyria cutanea tarda, tyrosinemia and Wilson disease.
-OHSU’s medical geneticists can help you identify and manage your risk.
+Our medical geneticists can help you identify and manage your risk.